 Visualize the desired total look of the room.
 Do you want a room that's uncluttered and monotone or a room rich with colors or textures?
 If you start with a totally empty room, choose a rug, then paint or paper the walls in colors found in the rug.

 Remember, the rug has to fit the room - in more ways than one.
 Consider how the room is used, how much traffic the area gets and who will view it under what light.
 For high-traffic areas such as hallways and foyers, you may want a durable, patterned rug.

-- If you start with furniture, choose a rug to pick up the colors used in your furnishing patterns.
+Choose furniture that enhances the rug design or colors found in the rug.
+If you start with furniture, choose a rug to pick up the colors used in your furnishing patterns.
 Patterns can be mixed if they are coordinated by color.
 Elements of a rug design can be further incorporated into the overall design scheme.
 For example, if the rug is floral, add framed prints or flowers in similar colors.

 Size up the size of the room and the area you want to cover.
 The most common area rug sizes are 4-by-6 and 6 by-9 feet.
 They work well under a coffee table.
 An 8-by-11-foot rug or larger can cover an entire room.
 Smaller area and scatter rugs can be ideal for adorning smaller spaces-a hearth, a bedside, the area in front of a kitchen sink-with a splash of color and warmth.